chef-boneyard/chef-web-docs-2016/step_resource/step_resource_breakpoint_yes.rst

      action :break
    end

-where the ``"name"`` of each breakpoint is an arbitrary string.
-In the previous example, ``"name"`` is used to indicate if the breakpoint is before or after a resource, and then also to specify which resource.
+where the name of each breakpoint is an arbitrary string.
+In the previous examples, the names are used to indicate if the breakpoint is before or after a resource, and then also to specify which resource.